Context-aware Bayesian Mixed Multinomial Logit Model: Conclusion

 \section{Conclusion}

-This paper presented an effective way to include contextual effects in the model while retaining the structure and properties of the classical Mixed Multinomial Logit model.
-The proposed Context-aware Bayesian Mixed Multinomial Logit (C-MMNL) Model uses a neural network to systematically map the context corresponding to the choice occasion to the expected value of the context-dependent shifts on the base parameters, in all combinations.
-While delivering the results in an easily interpretable form, the model allows for complex interactions between attributes of different datatypes.
+This paper presented an effective way to include contextual effects in the model while retaining the structure and properties of the traditional mixed multinomial logit model.
+The proposed context-aware Bayesian mixed multinomial logit model uses a neural network to systematically map the context corresponding to the choice occasion to the expected value of the context-dependent shifts on the base parameters.
+The model allows for complex interactions between attributes of different types while the results are delivered in an easily interpretable form (a model feature pointed out as important, \cite{han2022neural}).
 It learns the underlying structure in the input data and the analysis of different scenarios for context variables is possible without an additional computational cost.
-This saves the modeller the time usually spent on testing multiple parameter interactions.
+This can save the modeller the time usually spent on testing multiple parameter interactions.
 The source code for estimating the C-MMNL model, including a few examples, was made publicly available.

-We applied the proposed C-MMNL model on two real-life datasets for mode choice and bicycle route choice problems.
-The case studies illustrate the major advantages of the C-MMNL model in terms of scalability and flexibility, as well as the interpretability of the results.
+We performed an extensive simulation study on two datasets.
+These examples illustrate that the proposed method requires only a simple utility specification and a set of context variables.
+The results are provided in an easily-interpretable structure, despite modelling complex non-linear patterns.
+Furthermore, we show that the proposed C-MMNL model is able to recover the nominal preference parameters, as well as the context-dependent shifts, for both discrete and continuous variables.
+It extrapolates well on context scenarios unknown to the model at the estimation stage.
+The C-MMNL model improves both the individual and general predictions on a hold-out sample over variations of the traditional MMNL.

+We applied the proposed C-MMNL model on a large-scale revealed preference dataset of 119,448 bicycle trajectories from 8,555 individuals.
+By making use of Stochastic Variation Inference (SVI) and GPU-hardware acceleration, we are able to scale the proposed model to handle a dataset of this size and estimate a C-MMNL model with 14 parameters and three context attributes in 47 minutes.
+The results are highly interpretable and it is possible to analyse the results from different perspectives: as fully-defined isolated context scenarios, in the form of average marginal effects for some of the variables, as well as on a domain range for continuous variables.

-Future work could encompass further investigation of the Neural Network architecture or consideration of various distribution types for some of the priors for the preference parameters suggested e.g. in \textcite{Prato2018}.
-The assumption that all individuals shift their preference parameters in a similar way when faced with a given choice context could also be relaxed, allowing for complex interactions between the individual characteristics and the context information.
+Future work could encompass the application of the C-MMNL model in other fields, where the effect of context attributes is crucial to understand the individual behaviour.
+Furthermore, the assumption that all individuals shift their preference parameters in the same way when faced with a given choice context could also be relaxed, allowing for complex interactions between the individual characteristics and the context information.